michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ## Fitting the Model

-Next, we can create a test and training data set:
+Next, we can create a test and training data set.
+We set seed to sample from so that the sample is reproducible, then use R's `sample()` to produce a random number of row values to sample from.
+To do this, we specify the whole sequence of rows to sample from with `seq_len()`, and pass it the number of rows of the sales dataset (`nrow(sales)`).
+Then we have two choices: either split the size in half, or, to have a bigger sample, make the size 3/4 of the number of total rows, rounded down (with `floor()`).
+I'll do the latter.
+I then use the split to sample from the rows specified, and then the rest of the rows:
 ```
   set.seed(2019)
   split <- sample(seq_len(nrow(sales)), size = floor(0.75 * nrow(sales)))
   train <- sales[split, ]
   test <- sales[-split, ]
 ```
-For the model, I'll select several other variables to make the regression model:
+For the model, I'll select several variables to make the regression model:

 - Lot area
 - Living area